calebmsword/parsec-prototype/README.md

 ### requestors
 In Parsec, the building block of asynchronous logic is a kind of function we call a **requestor**.
 A requestor performs *one unit of work*.
 This unit of work can be synchronous or asynchronous.

 Requestors receive a callback that is called when the unit of work completes.
 We call these callbacks **receivers**.
-All receivers exactly one argument: a *result*.
-The result is an object.
+All receivers take exactly one argument: a *result* object.

 The result may have a `value` property which represents the result of that unit of work.
 If the unit of work resulted in failure, then the value is `undefined`.
-On failure, the response may optionally contain a `reason` property which can be used for logging purposes.
+On failure, the result may optionally contain a `reason` property which can be used for logging purposes.

 A requestor may take a second argument we call a *message*.